Chase Savings Account Review 2023

-To put the APY in perspective, the national average rate for savings accounts is 0.09%.
-So, the interest you could earn with this savings account lags behind the average - but that's not necessarily unusual.
+The interest you could earn with this savings account lags behind the national average, but that’s not necessarily unusual.

 The trade-off is that you don’t have a branch you can visit.
 That might not matter, however, if you already do most of your money management online.

 The Chase Savings account is a basic savings option.
 The Chase Premier Savings account may be worth a look if you want a higher rate.

 Rates on this account are tiered based on your balance and account status.